g-ford/cradle/part6/README.markdown

 ## Outputing the sections

-To get all the sections to output correctly we need to define a function for each section that takes an `Epression` and produces the relevant lines for that section.
+To get all the sections to output correctly we need to define a function for each section that takes an `Expression` and produces the relevant lines for that section.

 We already have one for the text section, so we'll rename the exiting `emit` to `emitText`.

 For the data section, we are only intereted in `Var` expressions.
-Unfortunately we have not yet allowed for our variables to have an initial value yet, so we will default everything to zero - this is a sensible default considereing we are only dealing with single digit integers.
+Unfortunately we have not yet allowed for our variables to have an initial value yet, so we will default everything to zero - this is a sensible default considering we are only dealing with single digit integers.

-    emitData :: Expression -> String
+    -- Generates the contents of section .data emitData :: Expression -> String
     emitData expr = case expr of
         Var a       -> emitLn ([a] ++ "\tdd\t0")